PhilipGriffith/AHPy/README.md

 >>> age_comparisons = {('Moll', 'Nell'): 1/3, ('Moll', 'Sue'): 5, ('Nell', 'Sue'): 9}
 ```

-After that, we'll need to compare the importance of each criterion to the others:
+...as well as compare the importance of each criterion to the others:

 ```python
 >>> criteria_comparisons = {('Experience', 'Education'): 4, ('Experience', 'Charisma'): 3, ('Experience', 'Age'): 7,
 ('Education', 'Charisma'): 1/3, ('Education', 'Age'): 3,
 ('Charisma', 'Age'): 5}
 ```

+Before moving on, it's important to note that the *order* of the elements that form the dictionaries' keys is meaningful.
+For example, using Saaty's scale, the comparison `('Experience', 'Education'): 4` means that "Experience is moderately+ more important than Education."

 Now that we've created all of the necessary pairwise comparison dictionaries, we'll create their corresponding Compare objects and use the dictionaries as input: